Voyant-Photonics/voyant-ros/README.md

 git clone git@github.com:Voyant-Photonics/voyant-ros.git
 ```
 #### Docker Instructions
 This repository also provides a Dockerfile to build a Docker image with the ROS2 Humble distribution and the Voyant ROS package.
-To build the Docker image, run the following command:
+To build the Docker image, run the following command from the repo root:

 ```bash
 docker build --build-arg "VIZ_BRIDGE=true" -t voyant_ros2_container .